openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

 Find an Uploaded File
 *********************

-The **Files & Uploads** page lists up to 50 files at one time.
+The **Files** page lists up to 50 files at one time.
 If your course has more than 50 files, additional files are listed on other pages.

-To find a file on the **Files & Uploads** page, you can use the **Search** option, or you can view the page that lists the file.
+To find a file on the **Files** page, you can use the **Search** option, or you can view the page that lists the file.

-* To use the **Search** option, enter one of the following search terms in the **Search** field, and then select the magnifying glass icon.
+* To use the **Search** option, enter one of the following search terms in the **Search** field.

   * The full file name.
   * The file name extension, or file type.